MY EXPERIENCE WITH MUSLIMS IN BRUNEI

 It is so upsetting to have experienced first hand just how much the media can impact your thoughts.
 Brunei was safe, the people were kind and our instant perceptions are false.

 I am going to try my hardest to be more open-minded, to question my instant feelings and really think about what it is that makes us be so judgemental.
-I don’t want to live in a world where we are subjective, censorious or unwelcoming towards groups of people for things they haven’t personally done.
+I don’t want to live in a world where we are subjective and unwelcoming towards groups of people for things they haven’t personally done.

 I am going to be optimistic.
 I think you can join me too.

 [ READ NEXT: The Ignorance Behing Islamophobia ]